 Goods are shipped from the UK to Bahrain.
 When they arrive in Bahrain, the goods are placed under the customs transit regime to be transported to the Kingdom of Saudi Arabia where they will be released from this suspension regime and customs cleared.
-The import of these goods does not fall within the VAT jurisdiction of Bahrain as they are placed under a customs duty suspension regime immediately upon arrival in Bahrain, and will only be released from this suspension regime after leaving the territory of Bahrain.
+The import of these goods does not fall in the VAT jurisdiction of Bahrain as they are placed under a customs duty suspension regime immediately upon arrival in Bahrain and will only be released from this suspension regime after leaving the territory of Bahrain.

-1.1.4.
-VAT treatment of import of goods into Bahrain
+4.1.3.
+What is the VAT treatment of an import of goods in Bahrain?

-Once an import of goods takes place in Bahrain, it is necessary to identify the correct VAT treatment of the import (i.e. whether it is subject to VAT or it is VAT exempt).
+Once an import of goods takes place in Bahrain, it is necessary to identify the correct VAT treatment of the import (i.e., whether it is subject to VAT or it is VAT exempt).